joecox/py-ts-exploration/readme.md

-# py-ts-exploration-template
+# py-ts-exploration

-This repo is a template for various explorations related to Python-backend/Typescript-frontend projects.
+This repo is for various explorations related to Python-backend/Typescript-frontend projects.